tflynn/app_config/README.md

 * application-[environemnt].properties
 * database-[environment].properties
-* log4j-[environment].properties
+* logback-[environment].xml

 Where 'environment' is one of 'development','production' or 'test'.
-The contents of the files follow Java Property file syntax.
+The contents of the properties files follow Java Property file syntax.
+The contents of the logback-xxx.xml files follow logback syntax (See [Logback Home](http://logback.qos.ch/ "Logback Home")).

 Override whatever settings need to be changed in the appropriate file.